Louise Woodward: Denied a fair trial

 Within days the Judge reduced Louise’s sentence to that of time served.
 Despite an appeal by the prosecution to have her re-incarcerated, she was released on June 16, 1998.
 Over a decade later Dr Patrick Barnes, one of the prosecution’s key witnesses, changed his position, claiming that: “The science we have today could, in fact, have exonerated Louise.
 There is certainly, in retrospect, reasonable doubt”.

-Fair Trials International campaigned for Louise throughout her ordeal: a lead letter from the charity, pointed out the injustice of the trial, and was published by the Boston Globe the day after their campaign opened.
+Fair Trials campaigned for Louise throughout her ordeal: a lead letter from the organisation, pointed out the injustice of the trial, and was published by the Boston Globe the day after their campaign opened.